katcipis/sophia/notes/books/coders-at-work.md

 It is interesting that the description that he gives about how much hours of focused work that he can do matches with the amount of hours per day of deliberate practice that someone can (usually) do as described on the [Talent is Overrated](https://www.amazon.com.br/Talent-Overrated-Separates-World-Class-Performers/dp/1591842948) book.
-It may mean nothing, but I found the coincidence (or not) interesting.
+It may mean nothing, but I found the coincidence interesting.

 There is also a really interesting case when he and a friend that has a very different programming philosophy worked together: